 Frequently asked questions

-DART is a national network of congregation-based community organizations spread throughout twenty-three metropolitan areas in nine states.
+DART is a national network of congregation-based community organizations spread throughout twenty-eight metropolitan areas in ten states.
 Each local organization is an independent, 501 c (3) nonprofit with its own unique name, funding, and staff.
 Each organization follows DART’s method of organizing, but determine their own issues and solutions locally.
 Their organizers are trained through the DART Organizers Institute and receive on-going training from DART’s national staff.